galaxyproject/training-material/topics/galaxy-ui/tutorials/workflow-parameters/tutorial.md

 >       - {% icon param-text %} *"Enter text that should be part of the computed value"*: Leave empty and click "Add connection to module".
 >     - In the third repeat:
 >       - {% icon param-text %} *"Enter text that should be part of the computed value"*: `)/`.
->     - Connect the `Simple inputs used for workflow logic` to the `Compose text parameter value` parameter input
+>
-> 4. **Add the `Regex Find And Replace` to the workflow**
+> 4. Add the **Regex Find And Replace** {% icon tool %} to the workflow
 >     - Click on `Insert Check`
 >     - Click on `Add connection to module` for the `Find Regex` parameter
 >     - *"Replacement"*: `\1bar`
 >     - Connect the output of the  `Compose text parameter value` tool to the `Find Regex` parameter.
->     - Connect the data input to the `Select lines from` input of the `Regex Find And Replace` tool {: .hands_on}
+>     - Connect the data input to the `Select lines from` input of the `Regex Find And Replace` tool
+>
+> 5. **Save** {% icon galaxy-save %} your workflow
+{: .hands_on}

+You've now built a workflow with a parameterised input!
+It's time to test it out.

+> ### {% icon hands_on %} Hands-on: Running the workflow
+>
+> 1. Upload a text dataset with the contents `wunder`
+>
+> 2. Run your workflow with the following parameters
+>
+>    {% include snippets/run_workflow.md %}
+>
+> 3. Examine the outputs
+{: .hands_on }

-Now upload a text dataset with the contents `wunder` If you run this workflow on the dataset and you select `wunder` as the newly defined parameter  you will see 2 new datasets in your history.
+> If you run this workflow on the dataset and you select `wunder` as the newly defined parameter  you will see 2 new datasets in your history.
 The first dataset has the data type ``expression.json`` and contains the composed parameter value `(wunder)`, the second dataset will contain the output of the `Regex Find And Replace` step.
 A click on the `i` button will show the used parameters.
 You will see that the `Find Regex` parameter will contain the values that you entered in the workflow run form.
 If you look at the dataset content you will see it is `wunderbar`.

 # Read a parameter from a dataset